-We understand the targeted journey and combine an experience design plus data-driven approach to identify risks and weak spots in the experience.
-In working with Rightpoint on the example above, we’d define data-powered triggered messaging to build into the e-commerce experience, and we’d explore opportunities to improve service levels in a manner that is competitive and cost effective.
+At Rightpoint, we start by understanding the targeted journey and then apply experience design, research and analytics to identify risks and weak spots in the experience.
+We define data-powered triggered messaging to build into the e-commerce experience and explore opportunities to enhance service levels in a manner that is competitive and cost effective.

-Recognizing that these proactive measures won’t eliminate all risk of a poor experience, we’d also introduce retention strategies to further build loyalty and ensure the Katies of the world think highly of your brand.
-What’s more, if predictive models suggest Katie as a first-time customer has high propensity to achieve top-tier status in lifetime value, we might recommend investing in incentives as a “goodwill” method to guarantee Katie’s repeat business.
+Recognizing that these proactive measures won’t eliminate all risk of a poor experience, we introduce retention strategies to further build loyalty and ensure the Katies of the world think highly of your brand.
+What’s more, if predictive models suggest Katie as a first-time customer has high propensity to achieve top-tier status in lifetime value, we recommend proactive promotions targeted at guaranteeing Katie’s repeat business.

 Example #2: Following Orders

-Our approach would include understanding what drives customers to physical locations and their expectations.
-From there, we’d identify opportunities within store associate handling, policies, and procedures to ensure displaced customers have their needs met.
-Most often it’s not a matter of the sales associate not wanting to help; rather, they don’t have the tools they need easily accessible, such as inventory look-ups, ability to waive shipping charges, etc. As part of omni-channel experience design, we would also assess how your in-store and online platforms share information with one another, and how they can more effectively sync up to offer a seamless experience that customers will want to repeat.
+From there, we identify opportunities within store associate handling, policies and procedures to ensure displaced customers have their needs met.
+Most often it’s not a matter of the sales associate not wanting to help; rather, they don’t have the tools they need easily accessible, such as inventory lookups, ability to waive shipping charges, etc. As part of omni-channel experience design, we also assess how your in-store and online platforms share information with one another, and how they can more effectively sync up to offer a seamless experience that customers will want to repeat.

 How This Impacts ROI: It costs five times as much to acquire a customer as it does to retain an existing customer, according to Ipsos.
 If your organization is shedding existing customers, it’s not only missing out on potential revenue—it’s also losing money.

 Example #3: Feasting on Famine